 When you’re in the kitchen whipping up delicious meals day after day, you’ll eventually encounter a dull knife.
 The cutting edge of a knife loses its sharpness with repeated use over time, and can even roll over itself.

 Have you ever tried to cut meat with a spoon?
 Well, that’s basically what it’s like to work with a knife with a rolled edge.
-This means cooking can easily go from a joy to a chore as you begin applying more force to cut through your ingredients.
-This is why it’s vital to make sure your knives are sharpened regularly, along with using the right cutting board and investing in the best knife storage.
+This means cooking can easily go from a joy to a chore as you begin applying more force to cut through your ingredients, which also increases the risk of injury.
+This is why it’s vital to make sure your knives are sharpened regularly,

-There are many ways to sharpen a knife, however, knife sharpening is an art form that takes time and practice to perfect.
+There are many ways to sharpen a kitchen knife at home, however, knife sharpening is an art form that takes time and practice to perfect.
 Familiarizing yourself with the parts of a knife, what your blade is made from, and how it’s designed can help you determine the best way to keep it in top form.

-Geometry plays an important role in knife sharpening, as well.
+Geometry also plays an important role in knife sharpening.
 Most Western knives are sharpened to a 17- to 20-degree angle which is suitable for most types of kitchen cutting.
 Here at F.N, Sharp, our knives are sharpened to a 26-degree angle (13 degrees on each side) for superior performance in the kitchen.

 There are a few different tools available for sharpening your kitchen knives, from sharpening rods and whetstones to electric sharpeners, but each also has some downsides.